Wu-Haonan/Wu-Haonan.github.io/_posts/2024-05-02-Backpack_Quotient_Filter.md

 Basically, the idea is if we have an element, say a $k$-mer $x$, we calculate $h_0(x)$, i.e. the canonical slot and try to  store $h_1(x)$.
 If the slot is empty, we are fine.
 But in most cases, it's occupied.
 How does this happen?

-1. hard collision: two distinct elements have the same hash value.
+1. **Hard collision**: two distinct elements have the same hash value.
 We avoid this by using a prefect hash function.
-2. soft collision: It is inherent to quotient filters.
+2. **Soft collision**: It is inherent to quotient filters.
 A soft collision occurs when two distinct elements x and y have different hashes but the same quotient: $h_0(x) = h_0(y)$.

 ## Rank-Select Scheme